Bruker (BRKR)

 6. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Luckily, Bruker’s sales grew at a decent 11.9% compounded annual growth rate over the last five years.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Over the last five years, Bruker grew its sales at a decent 11.6% compounded annual growth rate.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

 We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Bruker’s organic revenue averaged 2.9% year-on-year growth.
+Over the last two years, Bruker’s organic revenue was flat.
 Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.

-Looking ahead, sell-side analysts expect revenue to grow 1.1% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and implies its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 1.5% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will face some demand challenges.

 7. Operating Margin